jaymcgavren/zyps/README.txt

 	zyps

-To see a tutorial on the library, at a command line, type:

-	zyps_demo

-To run a server that offers a DRb Environment object clients can connect to:

-	zyps_server [options]
+The following options can be specified if desired:

 	    -h, --help                       Display program help.
 	    -m, --max-population [number]    The maximum number of allowed game objects.
-	                                     25 by default.
+	                                     100 by default.
 	    -s, --max-speed [number]         The fastest an object can go.
-500 by default.
+200 by default.
 	    -n, --no-enclosure               Disables the barrier that normally keeps objects on the screen.
-	    -u, --url [url]                  dRuby URL to run the server on.
-If not defined, one will be selected and printed to STDOUT.
+	    -u, --uri [uri]                  URI to serve the environment on via dRuby.
+	                                     If not specified, no server will be started.
 	    -f, --fps [frames]               Number of frames to draw per second.
 	                                     60 by default.
 	        --view-width [pixels]        Window width.
 800 by default.
 	        --view-height [pixels]       Window height.
 600 by default.

 == Development